krustur/Nightwatch/README.md

 Install using squirrel

+Tooltip to show state

+Only allow one instance to run

+Fix shortcuts etc

 Scheduled shut down

-WPF instead of WinForms